Meet our leaders

 As vice president of agency relations, safety and wellness, Jon Scott’s responsibilities include the management and development of Pinnacol’s agent partnerships — a stakeholder group that is crucial to Pinnacol’s business model and to the company’s success.
 He oversees the planning and execution of all agency management activities and initiatives, working to expand Pinnacol’s products and services in an effort to meet the future needs of our agents and policyholders.
 In this position, Scott also sets the strategic direction for the safety services team, with an eye on keeping policyholders safe and healthy.

 Scott, who began his career on an underwriting desk at Safeco, has been in the insurance industry for more than 30 years.
 Recognized as a leader in the Colorado property and casualty marketplace, he has a reputation for developing high-performing teams and cultivating long-standing relationships with agents.
 Prior to coming to Pinnacol, Scott served as the regional vice president of sales and distribution at the Hanover Insurance Group.
 At Pinnacol, Scott focuses on building relationships with our agent partners and policyholders.
 He is committed to taking these relationships to the next level by ensuring the right agency compensation and agency benefits are in place and by delivering high quality programs like Pinnacol’s safety group program.
 A Chartered Property Casualty Underwriter (CPCU) and a Certified Insurance Counselor (CIC), Scott holds a bachelor’s degree in economics from the University of Colorado Boulder.

 While not technically a native, Scott has lived in Colorado for 50 years.
 He is married with two children and in his free time, Scott enjoys working out, running, reading, skiing and playing golf.

-As vice president of Communications and Public Affairs, Edie Sonn oversees Pinnacol's communications, government relations and community investment functions.
+Edie oversees Pinnacol’s internal and external communications, government relations and community relations functions.